This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #NewYearNutrition #CollectiveBias

 Create!

-Add a chai tea bag to a mug with 6-8 ounces of hot water.
+Add a chai tea bag to a mug and add 6-8 ounces of boiling water.
 Let it steep for about 4 minutes.

 Present!

-Top with a couple of pieces of star anise, if desired.
+Top with a couple of star anise, if desired.

-- Be sure to give your can of coconut milk a really good shake before opening it.
-You can also whisk it once opened if there is still some clumping.
+- Be sure to give your can of coconut milk a really good shake before opening it or pour it into a bowl and whisk it.

-- Store extra coconut milk in an air-tight container in the refrigerator and shake or whisk before using it again as coconut milk naturally separates and solidifies.
+- Store extra coconut milk in an airtight container in the refrigerator.
+Shake or whisk before using it again as coconut milk naturally separates and solidifies.

 - stir it into tea and coffee